-It’s hard to believe there was a time not so long ago when the word “marijuana” was whispered rather than spoken about freely and openly.
-Times have changed though, and a new survey from Yahoo News and the Marist Institute for Public Opinion of Marist College, Weed & The American Family, reveals that acceptance of marijuana has tipped the scales with more than half of Americans (56%) believing it is now socially acceptable.
+It’s hard to believe there was a time not so long ago when the word “marijuana” was whispered rather than spoken freely and openly.
+Times have changed though, and a recent Gallup poll revealed that 64% of Americans believe marijuana use should be legal.
+For the first time since Gallup began running this poll in 1969, more than half of Republicans said they support marijuana legalization (51%), which is an increase of nine points over the poll’s 2016 results.
+The data reveals that acceptance of marijuana has tipped the scales with the majority of Americans believing it is now socially acceptable.

 Growing Acceptance of the Business of Marijuana

-The Yahoo News and Marist Poll survey also gauged Americans’ feelings about the marijuana industry.
-If marijuana was legalized in the United States, 29% of Americans would be interested in investing in a marijuana business.
+Americans are becoming more comfortable with marijuana as an industry, too.
+In fact, many Americans are willing to invest in marijuana businesses.
+Last year, a Yahoo News and Marist Poll survey gauged Americans’ feelings about the marijuana industry and found that if marijuana was legalized in the United States, 29% of Americans would be interested in investing in a marijuana business.
 Interestingly, nearly 10% of the people who indicated they would be interested in investing in the industry also said they have never tried marijuana before.

 Acceptance Does Not Always Equal Accessibility